-The 1960s like the 1920s was a decade for the young.
-Not that one had to be young just dress in a childish, androgynous fashion.
+The 1960s, like the 1920s, was a decade for the young — not that one had to be young, just dress in a childish androgynous fashion.
 Gone were the days of the refined and elegant 1950s woman with her high stiletto heels.
-The new generation wanted to be comfortable, free spirited and cheap!
+The new generation wanted to be comfortable, free spirited, and cheap!
 Couture shoe fashion was replaced by street fashion.
-Expensive materials and long life was snubbed for penny saving throw away styles that made it possible to own dozens of 1960s shoes for every season.
-Sounds like today’s market?
+Expensive materials and long life was snubbed for penny saving throwaway styles that made it possible to own dozens of 1960s shoes for every season.
+Doesn’t that sound like today’s market?

 1960s shoe styles reflected the change in fashion.
-Instead of big heels, shoes were now flat, very flat.
+Instead of big heels, shoes were now flat.
+Very flat.
 Many had small square heels and a single Mary Jane strap just like a doll’s shoes.
 Flat and low heel shoes were comfortable, easy to wear, easy to live life in.
-Just what every woman wanted in her 1960s clothes.
+That’s just what every woman wanted in her 1960s clothes.

-Shoes were also cheaper because new inventions in types of plastic and vinyl made making shoes inexpensive to mass produce.
+Shoes were also cheaper because innovations in new plastics and vinyls made making shoes inexpensive to mass produce.
 They didn’t last long, but they didn’t need to either.
 With new materials came new, brighter colors that matched whatever trendy color was in fashion that season.
-Baby pink, lime green, deep purple, mustard yellow, and sky blue to name a few.
+Baby pink, lime green, deep purple, mustard yellow, and sky blue, just to name a few.

 Besides the general silhouette of flat shoes, there were multiple variations of flats as well as boots in the 1960s.